nu-tech-ethics/winter2021/pages/syllabus.md

 Lastly, students will formulate ideas (or strengthen existing ones) around how they might use their own knowledge, skills, dispositions, and creativity to participate in the world going forward; and to foster a more ethical and just society.
 This may involve taking some future action (big or small), exploring a new idea, reading more about a topic, or something else.

 ## A Note on Class Recordings
 We will **NOT** be recording classes.
 The Provost's office has asked instructors to publish the following language in the syllabus:

+{:.blockquote-no-margin}
 > ### Policy On Unauthorized Student Recording of Classroom or other Academic Activities
 > Unauthorized student recording of classroom or other academic activities (including advising sessions or office hours) is prohibited.
 Unauthorized recording is unethical and may also be a violation of University policy and state law.
 Students requesting the use of assistive technology as an accommodation should contact AccessibleNU.
 Unauthorized use of classroom recordings — including distributing or posting them — is also prohibited.
 >